 Alternatively, once again, if the causes of feline (or cranial!) mutability are both internal and external, then change can't be the sole result of 'internal contradictions', and things wouldn't be self-developing, as Lenin believed.

-In which case, it remains a mystery what the opposite of a cat is, which is part of the UO that brings about such topological re-configurations --, if the above DM-worthies are to be believed.
+In which case, it remains a mystery what the 'opposite' of a cat is (i.e., what a 'dialectical cat' must turn into), which is part of the UO that brings about such dramatic topological feline re-configurations --, if the DM-worthies are to be believed.

 In that case, can DM explain dead moggies?